-One innovative compensation program is skill-based pay (also known as knowledge-based pay), which involves paying employees an hourly rate based on their knowledge and skills rather than on the particular job to which they are assigned (Lawler, Mohrman, & Ledford, 1992).
-In other words, workers are paid for the level of the job that they are able to perform rather than for the level of the position that they hold.
 For skill-based pay programs to be cost effective, it is imperative that employees be assigned to jobs that match the levels of their skills and knowledge.
-Research indicates that workers are more satisfied in organizations that use this system than in those that use conventional pay plans, and there is also evidence that they are more productive, more concerned with quality, less prone to turnover, and more likely to be motivated to grow and develop on the job (Dierdorff & Surface, 2008; Guthrie, 2000; Murray & Gerhart, 1998).
+Research indicates that workers are more satisfied in organizations that use this system than in those that use conventional pay plans, and there is also evidence that they are more productive, more concerned with quality, less prone to turnover, and more likely to be motivated to grow and develop on the job (Dierdorff & Surface, 2008; Guthrie, 2000; Mitra, Gupta, & Shaw, 2011; Murray & Gerhart, 1998).
 There is also some evidence that skill-based pay works better in manufacturing as opposed to service organizations (Shaw, Gupta, Mitra, & Ledford, 2005).
 Particularly satisfied are those who receive skill-based pay and who also have high levels of ability and motivation (Tosi & Tosi, 1987).
-One explanation for the effectiveness of skill-based pay systems is that employees may perceive these compensation plans as more fair (Lee, Law, & Bobko, 1999).
+One explanation for the effectiveness of skill-based pay systems is that employees may perceive these compensation plans as more fair and the organization as more supportive (Lee, Law, & Bobko, 1999; Mitra et al., 2011).
 With the current emphasis on the "knowledge worker," and with a dwindling supply of workers possessing the highest levels of technical knowledge and skills, skill-based pay systems may increase in the future.